– Agent Sessions Day on Feb 19th

 "figma.figma-vscode-extension": ["3.0.0", "4.2.3", "4.1.2"],

-"rust-lang.rust-analyzer": ["5.0.0@win32-x64", "5.0.0@darwin-x64"],
+"rust-lang.rust-analyzer": ["5.0.0@win32-x64", "5.0.0@darwin-x64"]

-// Allow only stable versions of the GitHub Pull Requests extension
+Allow only stable versions

 "github.vscode-pull-request-github": "stable",

-"redhat": "stable",
+"redhat": "stable"

 }

-The more specific the selector, the higher the precedence.
-For example, "microsoft": true and "microsoft.cplusplus": false allows all Microsoft extensions, except for the C++ extension.
+• The more specific selector takes precedence.
+For example, "microsoft": true and "microsoft.cplusplus": false allows all Microsoft extensions except the C++ extension.

-Duplicate key values are not supported.
-For example, including both "microsoft": true and "microsoft": false results in an invalid policy.
+• Duplicate key values are not supported.
+Including both "microsoft": true and "microsoft": false results in an invalid configuration.

 Preinstall extensions